 The documentary features first-hand interviews with both brothers, but also with their Los Angeles prosecutor Leslie Abramson, who still insists “that whole defense was fabricated”.

-She claims that the footage of the original trial in which both brothers testified to their father’s sexual abuse appears to contradict her, with Kyle and Erik’s emotional appearances seeming heartfelt and real – whereas they are portrayed in the series as far more calculating and manipulative, particularly in scenes where, post-murder, they go on a spending spree picking up Porsche’s and Rolex’s.
+She claims that the footage of the original trial in which both brothers testified to their father’s sexual abuse appears fabricated to her, with Kyle and Erik’s emotional appearances seeming heartfelt and real – whereas they are portrayed in the series as far more calculating and manipulative, particularly in scenes where, post-murder, they go on a spending spree picking up Porsche’s and Rolex’s.

 2. How The Menendez Brothers Differ From Netflix’s Monsters?